ajeyamk/icycle/README.md

-# Project API local setup
+# Django Boilerplate local setup

 ### Version 0.1

 ### About

-A boilerplate for Django Project with SQL.
+A boilerplate for Django Project.
 There is sample app named as Posts for reference.

 The project is AWS ready and can be deployed in minutes.